sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 5. ipmcOrch being an subscriber for IPMC_ROUTE_TABLE in APPL_DB , it receives the multicast route entry information  updated by ipmcFpmsyncd. <br> <br>

-6. After processing the received information, ipmcOrchagent invokes SAI APIs to inject the multicast route entry information into ASIC_DB. <br> <br>
+6. After processing the received information, if the oifs and iifs have valid RPF then the ipmcOrchagent invokes SAI APIs to inject the multicast route entry information into ASIC_DB.
+In case of RP, as (\*,G) has the loopback interface as iif which does not have a valid RPF, orchagent will not push (\*,G) entry to SAI.<br> <br>

 7. Syncd being an ASIC_DB subscriber, it receives the multicast route information updated to ASIC_DB by ipmcOrchagent. <br> <br>